NeshHari/XMonad/README.md

 ```
 Adapt this concept to whatever configuration you have.

 Once autorandr is good to go, add the self-explanatory ReScreen hooks below.
 If you get kicked to TTY (i.e., Xorg crashed), increase the sleep duration before restarting xmonad.
 My purpose for "restarting" is to recall the StartupHook in Custom.MyStartupApps, and spawn polybar and feh accordingly on the detected monitor.
-This is prevalent when switching from more minor to more extensive displays (e.g., single -> dual monitor).
+This is prominent when switching from more smaller to more extensive displays (e.g., single -> dual monitor).

 ```haskell
 module Custom.MyScreen where